jnv/bitoff.org/posts/2023-01-18-pocket-api-auth/index.md

 The current version of Pocket API was [introduced in 2012](https://blog.getpocket.com/2012/11/introducing-the-new-pocket-api-for-developers-and-publishers/) which is the same year when OAuth 2.0 was finished.
 So, I think the authorization scheme ended up somewhere in between OAuth 1.0 and 2.0: it's mostly OAuth 1.0 flow without requests signing, which was also removed in OAuth 2.0.

-## Pocket authorizatiom in Node.js
+## Pocket authorization in Node.js

-Since no API client tool like Postman or Hoppscotch can handle Pocket's authorizatiom scheme, I had to implement it on my own.
+Since no API client tool like Postman or Hoppscotch can handle Pocket's authorization scheme, I had to implement it on my own.

 Luckily, there are a few Node.js libraries handling the scheme, but most of them are over 5 years old.
 I've picked [pocket-auth](https://github.com/mheap/pocket-auth) by Michael Heap, and got my access token with this code modified from the library's example: